didecentral/rwot-dir/_pages/rwot1-sf/topics-and-advance-readings/Five-Desired-WoT-Features.md

+---
-# Five Desirable Features for the Next Generation Web of Trust
+title: "Five Desirable Features for the Next Generation Web of Trust"
+---

 by David Strayhorn